-Once you have an approximate wedding budget, it is recommended to proportion out the costs to ensure that you do not overspend on certain items and then cannot afford others.
-The below percentages give a rough estimate of the portion of your overall budget that each item should be.
-It is worth revising these proportions if you have a particular preference or can negate certain aspects.
+Once you have an overall budget, it is wise to proportion out the costs, so you do not overspend on specific items and then cannot afford others.
+The below wedding budget percentages give an estimated spend for each element of your big day.

 Wedding venue (40% if including food and catering)

 Wedding party attire/gifts (4%)

 Wedding favours/table decorations and small details/misc items (2%)

 The easiest, cheapest and most versatile wedding budgeting tool to use is an excel spreadsheet.
 Here you’ll be able to breakdown the above wedding budget percentages and also give yourself a monetary amount for each item.

 how to make a wedding budgeting tool in excel:

 Wedding venues will often come with additional extras, or be a venue only cost.
 Here’s how to separately work out how of your overall budget to proportion to your venue:

 Expect a full package venue will exhaust around 40% of your budget, and an average budget to expect will range from £8,000 to £12,000.

 Wedding venue packages offer a complete package including items such as catering, reception venue/equipment and entertainment for a set number of people at a fixed price.
 These packages can initially look pricey but save time and effort shopping around for all the individual wedding suppliers.